-The ATR Infra-red spectrometer and UV spectrometer are co-hosted by UCC in Cork.
-Combined, we cover the Munster region and deliver these state of the art spectroscopic techniques to your school through pre designed experiments.
-All you have to do, is Book Us!
+An ATR Infra-red spectrometer and UV spectrometer is hosted by the School of Chemistry at UCC in Cork.
+The School of Chemistry covers the Munster region and deliver these state of the art spectroscopic techniques to your school through pre designed experiments.

-Tracy McGhie explains how your students can solve a murder mystery using state-of-the-art equipment.
+Tracy McGhie explains how your students can solve a murder mystery using state-of-the-art equipment such as IR Spectroscopy, UV-VIS Spectroscopy and Mass Spectrometry.
 Tracy has been a Spectroscopy in a Suitcase coordinator, based at the University of Leicester, since 2008.

-Spectroscopy in a Suitcase is available all year round, at a time/date suitable to both the school and the host institute.
+Spectroscopy in a Suitcase is available during the school year from September 1st to June 1st, at a time/date suitable to both the school and the host institute.

 Spectroscopy in a Suitcase (SIAS) bookings are made through the RSC website and their online booking form.
-This is a free scheme, so there is no cost involved for the school.
-Schools visits by our SIAS team commence from March 1st 2015.
+This is a free scheme, and there is no cost involved for the school.

 Once you have made your booking, we do the rest!
 A member of our team will be in touch to set a date/time for us to arrive at your school with Spectroscopy in a Suitcase.
 We will bring everything needed to run the UV and IR experiments.